Can a “great” criminal defense lawyer really make a difference?

 - No criminal record (HYTA, 333.7411, Delayed Sentence, MCL 771.1,

-- Dismissal of charges due to constitutional violation
+- Dismissal of charges due to a constitutional violation

 - Suppression of evidence